1982 World Series: Preview

 The 1982 Milwaukee Brewers hit 216 home runs during the regular season, thus earning them the nickname "Harvey's Wallbangers" (after manager and Milwaukee native, Harvey Kuenn).
 In sharp contrast, the 1982 St. Louis Cardinals only hit 67 home runs, fewer than the Brewers' Gorman Thomas (with 39 homers) and Ben Oglivie (34 homers) combined.
 The Cardinals had built their reputation and won their division behind solid pitching, exceptional defense, and aggressive base running, manufacturing runs in a style that would come to be called "Whiteyball," named for team manager Whitey Herzog.
 This style would be the hallmark of the Cardinals through the 1980s and see them into two more World Series (in 1985 and 1987, both of which they lost in seven games).

-The Brewers and Cardinals each boasted a dominant closer, with veteran Rollie Fingers holding the role for Milwaukee and Bruce Sutter for St. Louis.
+The Brewers and Cardinals each boasted a dominant closer, with veteran Rollie Fingers in the role for Milwaukee and Bruce Sutter for St. Louis.
 Fingers did not pitch in this series, which would have been his fourth, due to a muscle tear in his arm.

-The two teams had made a trade in December 1980 that was expected to benefit both clubs.
-Milwaukee traded pitchers Dave LaPoint and Lary Sorensen and outfielders Sixto Lezcano and David Green to the Cardinals, with pitcher Pete Vuckovich and catcher Ted Simmons comprising two-thirds of St. Louis' return.
+The two teams had made a trade in December 1980 of benefit to both clubs.
+Milwaukee traded pitchers Dave LaPoint and Lary Sorensen and outfielders Sixto Lezcano and David Green to the Cardinals, in exchange for pitcher Pete Vuckovich and catcher Ted Simmons.

-The Cardinals built their team on speed, clutch hitting and pitching.
-The Cardinals made additional trades for Willie McGee, Ozzie Smith, George Hendrick, Joaquín Andújar, and Sutter, all designed to craft a well balanced championship level team.
+The Cardinals built their team on speed, clutch hitting, and pitching.
+The Cardinals traded for Willie McGee, Ozzie Smith, George Hendrick, and Joaquín Andújar, as well as Sutter.

-The Brewers combined a productive farm system with additional trades as well to build their heavy hitting ball club.
-Thomas, Moose Haas, Robin Yount, and Paul Molitor came through the system, while the aforementioned Vukovich, Simmons, Fingers, and Oglivie, plus Cecil Cooper and Don Money, all arrived via the trade route.
-On June 1, with the team 23–24 and floundering in fifth place, Brewer GM Harry Dalton replaced manager Buck Rodgers with Harvey Kuenn.
+The Brewers combined a productive farm system with trades as well to build their heavy-hitting ball club.
+Thomas, Moose Haas, Robin Yount, and Paul Molitor came through the system, while Vuckovich, Simmons, Fingers, and Oglivie, plus Cecil Cooper and Don Money, all arrived via trade.
+On June 1, with the team 23–24 and in fifth place, GM Harry Dalton replaced manager Buck Rodgers with Harvey Kuenn.
 The Brewers responded by winning at a .626 clip the rest of the way, taking first place for good on July 31 and never looking back.